-We enjoy going back to Wales every now and again and explore the beautiful Welsh outdoors.
+We enjoy going back to Wales every now and again and exploring the beautiful Welsh outdoors.
 Every single time we discover new places and we also take part in fun activities.
 When we received an invitation for an adventure press trip to Merthyr Tydfil, we (me and Bruno) said “yes”, without hesitation.

-We had a spontaneous road trip to West Wales and romantic getaway glamping in North Wales, so why not going for an adventure in South Wales?
+We had a spontaneous road trip to West Wales and a romantic getaway glamping in North Wales, so why not go for an adventure in South Wales?
 How can an adventurous couple like us say no to a trip full of activities, especially in a country we both came to love?